 -

-Home-based respite — A professional carer visits for 4–12 hours per day.
-Under the AIC Integrated Care Services (ICS), you can get up to 12 shifts per month for interim support.
-Best for seniors who prefer to stay at home and have low to moderate care needs.
+Home-based respite — A trained carer or nurse visits the home.
+Under AIC Integrated Care Services (ICS), you may access up to 12 home-care shifts per month for interim support while a longer plan is sorted.
+Best when your parent wants to stay home and needs low-to-moderate help with ADLs or monitoring.

 -

-Day respite — Centre-based care during the day (typically 8am–6pm); your loved one returns home at night.
+Day respite — Centre-based care in the day (typical ~8am–6pm); your parent sleeps at home.
 Includes meals, activities, and supervision.
-Fits working families who need coverage on weekdays or during school holidays.
+Works well when you need weekday cover for work, or a block of days during the holidays.

 -